 Whilst opening your windows is a smart move for keeping your cat cool, it can also present dangers that you need to control.
 Cats love to sit on and near windowsills.
 If the window is open and they can have a good look outside with the breeze ruffling their coat, they will love it even more.

 However, if the window is any higher than the ground floor, this could be very dangerous.
 Cats can and do fall out of windows and this is why you need to fit screens.
 A sturdy screen will stop even a large cat from falling out of a window.
 It also stops them from leaping out!
 If something catches your cat’s interest outside, they will often jump out to take a better look.
 They could get injured and if they are not used to going outside, they could get lost.
 Check the window screens periodically to make sure that they are secure.
+Take a look at our review of cat window perches for more info.

 Try Trimming Your Cat’s Coat